jesselucas/binpath/README.md

 ## BinPath
 Looks for the nearest `/bin` folder and executes a command in it.
-First searches your current folder and then searches up until it finds a `/bin` folder.
+First searching your current folder and then searching up until it finds a `/bin` folder.

 ## Installation
 `go get -u github.com/jesselucas/binpath`